maxima-project-on-github/maxima-packages/README.md

 # maxima-packages

+PREFACE

+maxima-packages is an experimental system for developing and distributing packages for Maxima.
+At this time (March 2018), there are still some issues to be resolved, and it is possible that maxima-packages might change very substantially or even might be discontinued in favor of some other system.

+OVERVIEW

 maxima-packages is a collection of packages for the Maxima computer algebra system which have been contributed by users.